 Now let us look at another area.
 A little bit different area, but it also tends to show why sin is such a formidable enemy to us.

 Proverbs 3:27 Do not withhold good from those to whom it is due, when it is in the power of your hand to do so.

 Please remember James 4:17.
 When we become a Christian, it obligates us to follow Christ.
 It obligates us to obey the law of God.
 This problem (verse 27) is a law of God.
 God says "withhold not good from them to whom it is due, when it is in the power of your hand to do it".

-Jesus addressed this directly in the parable of the Good Samaritan.
-In that parable (there in Luke the 11th chapter), the priest and the Levite refused to help the man who was injured.
-The implication within the parable is that it was within their power to help; but they didn't give any help.
+Jesus addressed this directly in the Parable of the Good Samaritan.
+In that parable (in Luke the 11th chapter), the priest and the Levite refused to help the man who was injured.
+The implication within the parable is that it was within their power to help; but they did not give any help.
 And so, therefore, the Samaritan did.

 We should receive our instruction of this by coordinating it with Galatians 6:10—where Paul says that we are to give help, especially to the brethren, as we have the opportunity.
 That coordinates perfectly with Proverbs 3 and in verse 27—"as we have the opportunity".

-At this point in my sermon, I have reached a place where I (again) want to return to a point that I spoke on last Sabbath.
-But it's going to take more time than I have today.
-So, I think that what I will do is (rather than run a great deal overtime) I will stop on this.
+At this point in my sermon, I have reached a place where I want to return to a point that I spoke on last Sabbath.
+But it is going to take more time than I have today.
+So, I think that what I will do is stop on this.
 Then, the next time I speak to you, we will pick this up right at this point; because I want to return to nail down very clearly where sin comes from.
 I think that (when I am done with this next section) you will see that what I am teaching you is true, and why God had to give us the Holy Spirit in order to stop sin within us.